 A continuation of BI 223.
 Focus on the structure and function of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 Laboratory experiences use prepared slides for microscopy, models, and animal dissections to illustrate basic concepts studied during lecture.
 Three-hour lecture, three-hour lab.
-A minimum grade of C is required for BI majors, B- for Nursing and pre-OT majors.
+A minimum grade of C is required for BI majors and for those taking this as a science prerequisite (B- for Nursing and pre-OT majors).
+Prerequisite: BI 223.